FIU Partnership for Preventing Health Risks among Youth

 FIU, Project Access Foundation, and Spectrum Programs are working together to implement prevention and HIV/VH testing interventions that are based on research and are appropriate for Hispanic young adults.
 These strategies involve conducting HIV/VH testing at FIU and across Miami-Dade County, and create a media advocacy/awareness campaign.2,3,4,5

 Media campaign consultation for this project has been led by Wendy Ordóñez, FIU Counseling & Psychological Services (CAPS) and J. Carlos Maya, President of MIXTO Music6 and the MIXTO Foundation.
-Currently in Year 3 of the study, with involvement and input from over 50 FIU students, the partnership has already:
+The study was succesfully concluded with involvement and input from over 50 FIU students.
+The partnership has:

 - Created an innovative and successful social media advocacy and awareness campaign using the highly popular Cody the Camel mascot developed specifically for this project; and